devlooped/DependencyInjection.Attributed/readme.md

 With this in place, you only need to add the package to the top-level project that is adding the services to the collection!

+The attribute is matched by simple name, so it can exist in any namespace.

 ### Customize Generated Class